zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env-mp/env-mp.md

 ## **STEP 6**: Uninstall Spatial Studio

- If you would like to fully remove Spatial Studio proceed with the following.
+ **If you would like to fully remove your Marketplace deployment, proceed with the following.**

 1. Navigate to Resources > Stack